Net Promoter Score: 5 Reasons Why You Could Get It Wrong

 “On a scale of 0-10, how willing are you to recommend <BRAND NAME> to your friends/ colleagues?”

-The net promoter score calculation is done as a difference between percent of promoters (those scoring 9 or 10) and detractors (those scoring 6 or lower) in the overall responses.
+The Net Promoter score is a difference between percent of promoters (those scoring 9 or 10) and detractors (those scoring 6 or lower) from overall responses.
 The score can range from -100 to +100.
-A good net promoter score is the one with higher numbers.
+A good Net Promoter score is the one with higher numbers.

 What is the Net Promoter Score?

 A good NPS score indicates that more customers are promoters than detractors, while a negative score indicates that people might leave with a negative word of mouth.
-When the score falls to either 7 or 8, that could denote passives or people who are indifferent to your brand.
+When the score is either 7 or 8, that could denote passives or people who are indifferent to your brand.
 The NPS scale is a valuable tool for businesses to measure customer satisfaction and identify areas where they can improve their products or services.
-Industries can understand their competitive stance in the market as they compare their scores with the average scores within their industry.
+Industries can understand their competitive stance as they compare their scores with the average scores within their industry.

 Unfortunately, as the adoption of Net Promoter Score has increased, so has its misuse.
 In this blog , we will explore the 5 reasons why companies can get their Net Promoter Score wrong:

-1. Net promoter score is not a measure of customer loyalty
+1. Net Promoter Score does not measure absolute customer loyalty

 Lindy Law suggests that the longer a person has been with a company, they are expected to have an even longer customer journey with the brand.
-If NPS was indeed a measure of customer retention, it would mean that for such a consumer the NPS would remain the same or increase over time.
+If NPS was indeed a measure of customer retention, then for such a consumer the NPS would remain the same or increase over time.
 However, for stable products, NPS is naturally downward trending.
-What was a delight in the beginning, would become a hygiene expectation for customer service over time.
+What was a delight in the beginning, would become a consistent expectation for customer service over time.

 3. NPS is not a competitive benchmarking tool

 Unless you benchmark with extreme precision.
 Companies often benchmark this metric against their category competitors to evaluate the performance of their customer facing teams.
 However, the NPS gets impacted by several variables other than the category.
 It can be noted that the time spent with a company would impact the score.
-Hence, an older company with a larger mix of old patrons would have lower NPS than a young startup with a brand new customer base.
+Hence, an older company with a larger mix of older brand advocates would have lower NPS than a young startup with a brand new customer base.

 4. NPS gets colored by marketing buzz